 Mr. Bethune joined Aloha Airgroup, Inc. as Chairman of the Board in August 2006.
 Mr. Bethune is the retired Chairman of the Board and Chief Executive Officer of Continental Airlines, Inc., an international commercial airline company.
 Mr. Bethune joined Continental Airlines, Inc. in February 1994 as President and Chief Operating Officer.
 He was elected President and Chief Executive Officer in November 1994 and Chairman of the Board and Chief Executive Officer in 1996, in which positions he served until his retirement in December of 2004.
 Prior to joining Continental, Mr. Bethune held senior management positions with the Boeing Company, Piedmont Airlines, Western Airlines, Inc. and Braniff Airlines.
-Mr. Bethune is also a director of Prudential Financial Inc., Sprint Nextel Corporation and Willis Group Holdings Ltd. (Mr. Bethune will not stand for re-election to the board of Willis Group Holdings Ltd. in 2008.)
-He was a director of Honeywell Inc. from April 1999 to December 1999.
+Mr. Bethune is also a director of Prudential Financial Inc., Sprint Nextel Corporation and Willis Group Holdings Ltd. He was a director of Honeywell Inc. from April 1999 to December 1999.